A Year in BusTub

 SQL

-It did not take us a long time before making our first SQL SELECT 1 work, probably two weeks or so, with a hand-crafted binder and planner.
-After that, I spent another two weeks integrating the query processing layer with joins, aggregations, insertions, sorts, and create statements — all the executors we support in BusTub.
-The progress went so well that we still had several weeks before rolling out the query execution project.
-Therefore, I made more crazy things in my mind come to life.
+It did not take us long to make our first SQL SELECT 1 work—probably two weeks or so—with a hand-crafted binder and planner.
+After that, I spent another two weeks integrating joins, aggregations, insertions, sorts, and create statements into the query processing layer—all the executors we supported in BusTub.
+Progress went so well that we still had several weeks before rolling out the query execution project.
+Therefore, I brought more of the crazy ideas in my mind to life.

 Query Optimizer